akira-cn/core-wrappers/README.md

 **multiset(fn)**

-Allow setter's first argument to be a json object.
+Allow setter's first argument to be a json object to set many properties at once.

 ```js
 const w = require('../src/core-wrappers');